esferatec/ec-luart-validationmanager/README.md

 ## Features

 The project provides a modular and flexible way to manage validation in desktop applications.
-It allows for easy addition of widgets and their corresponding validation rule, as well as applying the error message.
+It allows  easy addition of widgets and their corresponding validation rule, as well as applying the error message.
 Several validation managers can be used in one application.

 ## Installation